Thayatal

 Size

-The national park area in Lower Austria is 1,360 ha.
+The National Park area in Lower Austria is 1,360 ha.
 Together with the Czech share, about 7,700 ha are protected.

 Structure